Seisyll ap Dyfnwal: Christmas massacre

-Seisyll ap Dyfnwal is best known for being an unwitting victim of the Norman Baron, William de Braose, 4th Lord of Bramber, who had him murdered in cold blood on or very near Christmas Day 1175 at Abergavenny Castle.
+Seisyll ap Dyfnwal is best known for being an unwitting victim of the Norman Baron, William de Braose, 4th Lord of Bramber, who had him killed on or very near Christmas Day 1175 at Abergavenny Castle.

-Seisyll, along with all the other Welsh princes and leaders from the area, was invited to Abergavenny Castle at Christmas by William De Braose on the understanding that they could voice grievances, overcome differences and plan a period of relative peace following a period of conflict.
-Some Welsh leaders stayed away, mistrusting de Braose.
-Seisyll attended along with his eldest son Geoffrey.
-Most other leaders followed suit and attended, assured of peaceful intent at the castle and surrendering their arms.
-Once inside the walls they were cut down without mercy by armed men.
+Seisyll, his eldest son Geoffrey, along with other Welsh princes and leaders from the area, were invited to Abergavenny Castle for a banquet by de Braose under a pretext of communication.
+During the banquet, de Braose announced that a new order had come from the king, which stated that no one was to travel armed anymore.
+He insisted on the Welsh taking an oath to abide by this.
+When the Welsh refused, de Braose used this as a pretext to have his men, who were lying in wait, kill everyone present.
+Since they were eating, none of the Welsh were armed.

-De Braose and his men then mounted horses and galloped the few miles to Seisill's home where they caught and murdered his younger son, Cadwalladr a boy of seven years of age and captured his wife, whose exact fate is uncertain.
+De Braose and his men then mounted horses and galloped the few miles to Seisyll's home where they killed his seven year old younger son, Cadwalladr, and captured his wife, whose exact fate is uncertain.

 De Braose's act was to avenge his own uncle's death.
-His uncle Henry FitzMiles, had been a victim of the Welsh earlier in the year.
-His exact killer was probably unknown but Seisyll was apparently suspected.
+His uncle, Henry FitzMiles, was believed to have been killed by Seisyll or other Welsh around Easter of that year.
 De Braose's strategy was to eliminate all those who could have done it and effectively remove the experienced leadership of the Welsh forces in the area, destabilising the region and seize the opportunity to gain the upper hand.

 The effect was to drive a massive wedge into Anglo-Welsh relations for generations to come.

 Legacy

-The de Braose family name was a byword for dishonourable dealing and de Braose descendants face hatred, fear and enmity from this point on.
-De Braose himself earned the nickname the 'Ogre of Abergavenny' for his conduct and his follow-up retribution on his enemy's families.
-Seisyll's death was avenged in 1182 by Hywel ap Iorwerth, the Welsh lord of Caerleon, in a campaign in which the sheriff of Hereford was killed and Abergavenny castle stormed.
-De Braose's son and heir later fell from royal favor, dying in exile, and his wife and son were possibly starved to death while incarcerated at Windsor Castle and Corfe Castle in 1210.
+De Braose earned the nickname the 'Ogre of Abergavenny' for his conduct and his follow-up retribution on his enemy's families.
+Seisyll's death was avenged in 1182 or 1184 by Hywel ap Iorwerth, the Welsh lord of Caerleon, in a campaign in which the sheriff of Hereford, Randulph de Poer, was killed, Abergavenny castle stormed and another castle, Dingestow Castle, destroyed.
+De Braose later fell from royal favour, dying in exile.